vseryakov/alpinejs-app/README.md

 - **Direct Deep-Linking**: For direct access, server-side routes must redirect to the main app HTML page, with the base path set as '/app/' by default.

 Live demo is available at [demo](https://vseryakov.github.io/alpinejs-app/examples/index.html).
+External rendering is not working due pages only serving static contnt, local demo shows server-side rendering.

 ## Installation